aerospike/aerospike-backup-service/README.md

 The backup service supports AWS S3 or compatible (such as MinIO) and local storage.

+## Known Issues

+* The service may crash if an invalid S3 backup key is provided during configuration.

 ## Example requests and responses

 ### Read configurations